 So you’ve decided it’s time to look into switching merchant accounts with a new merchant provider.
-Maybe you don’t like the transaction fees charged by your credit card processing company.
+Maybe you don’t like the transaction fees your other credit card processing company charges.
 Maybe your payment processor has bad customer service.
+Or maybe you’re switching merchant services because the hardware keeps breaking down.
+Whatever the case may be, you don’t want to make the same mistake when looking for a new payment processor.
+We’re here to help.

 How Many Payment Processors Are There?

 According to Visa, there are 1,300 independent debit and credit card processors around the world.
-Wow!
 Imagine trying to find a needle in a haystack like that.
 Of course, payment processing companies with a home base (or significant footprint) in English-speaking countries will be your go-to.
 But even with the playing field narrowed down, you will still have hundreds of credit card processor companies to choose from.

 Such a vast free market of choices means you will have a lot of options out there.
 There are global behemoths like PayPal, Square, and Stripe.
 Then there are loads of independent fintech companies.